 The great thing about this tomato dish (besides the hearty flavor) is the convenience.
 Stewed tomatoes can cook for as little as 15 minutes or as long as several hours making them easy to bring hot to the table at the same time as the rest of your dishes.

 This is another of my Aunt Katy’s favorite recipes passed down from generations before her.
 She’s been making Southern stewed tomatoes longer than I’ve been alive and we had the privilege of enjoying this treat over Labor Day.
 Now you can too!

 When I was a child, my grandfather would make this family recipe for stewed tomatoes with bread.
 He used ripe tomatoes from his garden when tomatoes were in season to create the most authentic taste possible but if you don’t have access to garden tomatoes right now, you can absolutely use canned tomatoes instead.

 My grandfather would make stewed tomatoes year-round with fresh heirloom tomatoes he had canned from the garden but petite-diced from the grocery store will do just fine.
-In the recipe below I’m going to calls for canned just for convenience and availability.
+In the recipe below I’m going to call for canned just for convenience and availability.
 Let’s learn how to make stewed tomatoes the Southern way!